 None of my employers cared if I had ideas on how to improve things, make things more efficient, or help the company become more innovative.
-They had money to make, budgets to stay within and higher ups to answer to.
+They had money to make, budgets to stay within and higher-ups to answer to.

-Which is why last November I decided to make one of the riskiest decisions of my life — to stop the insanity and leave the corporate world for good.
+This is why last November I decided to make one of the riskiest decisions of my life — to stop the insanity and leave the corporate world for good.

 After 6 Months of Self-Employment, I’m Proud to Call Myself a Solopreneur